 - An understanding of the impact of solutions to water and environmental engineering problems in a global, economic, environmental, and societal systems context.

-2) Successfully apply advanced concepts of water and environmental engineering and fundamental sciences to design, analyze, and develop technologies, processes or systems to meet desired needs of society, both, professionally and ethically.
+- Successfully apply advanced concepts of water and environmental engineering and fundamental sciences to design, analyze, and develop technologies, processes or systems to meet the desired needs of society, both, professionally and ethically.

-4) Be knowledgeable of contemporary issues and research challenges/opportunities related to water and environmental engineering, and engage in lifelong learning to keep abreast of such issues.
+- Be knowledgeable of contemporary issues and research challenges/ opportunities related to water and environmental engineering, and engage in life-long learning to keep abreast of such issues.

 Overall Structure and Requirements

-The M.Sc. in Water and Environmental Engineering (WEE) program consists of a minimum of 36 credit hours.
-The required program credits are distributed as follows: 6 credits of Program Core courses, 6 credits of Track Core courses, 12 credits of Elective courses, and 12 credits of WEE Master’s Thesis work.
+The M.Sc. in Water and Environmental Engineering (WENV) program consists of a minimum of 36 credit hours.
+The required program credits are distributed as follows: 6 credits of Program Core courses, 6 credits of Track Core courses, 12 credits of Elective courses, and 12 credits of WENV Master’s Thesis work.
 A student may organize the selection of the track, as well as the elective courses relevant to the master’s thesis topic, with the consent of the research supervisor.
-The table below presents a summary of the MSc in degree program structure and requirements.
-All the M.Sc. in WEE program courses, with the exception of the Seminar in Research Methods and the Master’s Thesis, individually carry a credit of three credits each.
+Table 1 below presents a summary of the MSc in degree program structure and requirements.
+All the M.Sc. in WENV program courses, with the exception of the Research Seminar and the Master’s Thesis, individually carry a credit of three credits each.

-Summary of M.Sc. in WEE Degree Program Structure and Requirements
+Table 1.
+Summary of MSc in WENV Degree Program Structure and Requirements

 |Seminar in Research Methods||0|

-The M.Sc. in WEE degree program core requires a minimum of 6 credits, consisting of 2 core courses, and the research seminar course, which has zero credit rating.
+The M.Sc. in WENV degree program core requires a minimum of 6 credits, consisting of 2 core courses, and the CE research seminar course which has zero credit rating.
 The courses are specified below.

-It is mandatory for all students to complete the following listed courses to complete the M.Sc. in WEE degree program:
+It is mandatory for all students to complete the following listed courses to complete the M.Sc. in WENV degree program: